pyobs/pyobs-core/docs/source/recipes/jupyter.rst

    Open a channel, lieutenant.

-Opening the comm module connects it to the pyobs network, so we can communicate with other modules in the network
+By opening the comm module, we connect it to the pyobs network, so that we can communicate with the other modules on the network.

 .. code:: ipython3